jazzsequence/Products/readme.md

 ## Changelog

+### 0.3.1

+* implemented merchant options on add product page
+* added display option on options page for HTML/URL buttons for Google/PayPal
+* added new option for hTML embed code or URL to checkout page

 ### 0.3

 * added settings page menu item
 * fixed menu icon issue
 * added readme.md
+* pulled out notes and added phpdoc-style comments
+* added options page
+* added `option-setup.php` -- this is where the markup for all the options will live
+* added global definition for plugin dir
+* added `option-setup.php call
+* added settings call and runs the `_do_options` function to load the options from `option-setup.php`
+* added merchant options array
+* added merchant options setting

 ### 0.2